PHP2560-Statistical-Programming-R/shiny-app-environment-and-health/description.md

 * The U.S. pollution dataset contains four major pollutants (Nitrogen Dioxide, Sulphur Dioxide, Carbon Monoxide and Ozone) AQI data for every day from 2000-2016.
 All the data is scraped from the database of U.S. [EPA](https://aqsdr1.epa.gov/aqsweb/aqstmp/airdata/download_files.html)

-* AirQualityTracking dataset contains (Yiquan)
+* AirQualityTracking dataset contains different air quality values of different state.
+The dataset was from Center for Disease Control and the air quality was a combination of ozone and PM2.5.

 ### Global temperature datasets

 Notes: There are some missing values in the following datasets, which leads to the incompleteness of the temperature map in some year.

 * Global Temperature contains global land average temperature from 1750-2015.
-Note: there are some missing values in this dataset.

 * Global Land Temperature by Country dataset contains global land average temperature from 11/1743-09/2015.